Caring for a newborn and academia: my experiences in the USA and Australia

 In Louisiana and at the institution where I worked, new parents could take up to 12 weeks of unpaid leave.
 They can also take sick/annual leave (paid) but in my case this would be equal to only a few weeks of paid leave.
 I was lucky because we could live in my husband’s salary for a few months, so I took 6 months unpaid leave (long service leave and maternity) plus the summer holidays (which are also unpaid by the way), so I was lucky to be able to afford almost 9 months at home with my son.

 Upon my return to work at the University after maternity leave, I was received with an increase in my teaching load.
 Now I have a new baby, a 3 hours daily drive and 5 topics to teach per semester!
 I would wake up every morning at 5:30am to feed the baby, then get ready and leave by 6:30am to start teaching in another town at 8:30am.
 My son was at a wonderful day care so I was only worried when my husband was out of town and just the thought that my child was “alone” in another city would make me really stressed.
 On my drive back home I would multi-task by pumping breast milk while driving.
-I had this fancy breast pump that allowed me to pump milk hands-free but I could only imagine what the truck drivers thought when they saw me passing by through their window with the two pumps on my chest, Madonna style.
+I had this fancy breast pump, which was a breast pump covered by insurance, that allowed me to pump milk hands-free but I could only imagine what the truck drivers thought when they saw me passing by through their window with the two pumps on my chest, Madonna style.
 I also had to pump breast milk during the day at work.
 I used to share the office with a colleague who would kindly leave for a few minutes so I had some privacy while extracting breast milk.
 I would lock the door and put a “do not disturb” note on it, but that would not stop students from knocking on the door and trying to open it, and a couple of times the janitor opened the door with his keys (also ignoring the door sign) and caught me there with pumps and all.
 Extracting breast milk became so stressful after I returned to work that I gradually stopped producing milk and eventually had to stop breastfeeding.